-What is a digital asset management system?
-As the industry has evolved, the answer to this question seems to be getting more and more muddled.
+As digital asset management has evolved, the answer to this question seems to be getting more and more muddled.
 Why?
 With companies feeling the pressure to create more and more content, marketers are looking for a platform that can manage the end-to-end content lifecycle, from creation and distribution.
 This has caused digital asset management vendors to add new features that evolve them from a niche media solution to one of the key parts of the marketing tech stack.

 But, without all the extra features – what are the basic functions that a DAM has to offer?
 In this post, we’re taking it back to the basics and explaining the key features of a digital asset management system.